 Lost and Found Pet Guide

-One way that will help your pet get home faster is microchipping.
-A microchip is as small as a grain of rice, and it’s placed under the skin of your pet.
-They do not even know it’s there, but it stores your personal contact information that would be used to contact you if the pet is found.
-As of April of 2105, it is the law to have all of your pets microchipped.
-If you move, please remember to call your microchip company and update your information.
+One of the best ways to make sure your pet never goes missing is to microchip all of your pets.
+A microchip is as small as a grain of rice and is placed under your pet’s skin.
+The animal doesn’t know it’s there but it stores your contact information that is used to contact you if the pet goes missing and is found.
+As of April 2015, it is San Antonio’s law to have your pets microchipped.
+If you move, you must remember to call your microchip company and update your information.

 - Search your property thoroughly.

-If your pet is lost, look around your house and property.
-Make sure you’ve looked in your garage, any outdoor sheds or buildings.
+If your pet is lost make sure you look around your house and property.
+Make sure you look in your garage, and any outdoor sheds or buildings.
 If the animal is a cat, check your attic, cabinets, box springs, boxes or any other potential hiding place.

 - Contact the microchip company.